wazuh/wazuh-documentation/source/upgrade-guide/index.rst

 Upgrade guide
 =============

 The following links will describe how to upgrade Wazuh or Elastic Stack.
+In case of having any doubt about operating system compatibility, please check the `compatibility matrix <https://github.com/wazuh/wazuh-kibana-app#older-packages>`_.